xuwen-ho/tp/docs/UserGuide.md

 **List** | `list`
 **Help** | `help`

-[^1]: Are deemed as critical operations and will have an additional confirmation step.
+[^1]: Are critical operations and will have an additional confirmation step.